fani-lab/Library/Proposal-Defense Guideline for Committee Members.md

 2- Securing a Defense Chair:

-After finilazing the proposed date/dates for the defense, prepare a list of suggested chairs and go over it with Hossein.
+After finalizing the proposed date/dates for the defence, prepare a list of suggested chairs and go over it with Hossein.
 After making the choice, you can send an email as follows with your suggested date/time:
 ```
 Dear Prof./Dr. Lastname,
 I hope this message finds you well.
 I am Firstname Lastname, a student pursuing Master's/PhD in Computer Science at the University of Windsor, [Canada], with a specialization in the Artificial Intelligence Stream, under the supervision of Dr. Hossein Fani.
 I am writing this message to kindly request your assistance as a defense chair for my MSc/PhD thesis defense.